Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Scale invariant process (SIP)

 \subsection{Spectrum}

-To define a concrete scale invariant process we need to specify the amplitudes $a(\bx)$ in (\ref{ellipsoidal_norm}).
-To achieve translation invariance in $\bx$ (lower part of Fig. \ref{fig:x-f-rho}), it is necessary to specify the amplitudes in frequency space $a(\bk)$ instead of position space.
-Scale invariance requires that no scale (i.e.\ no frequency $\bk$) is distinguished from any other, which is only the case for power-law spectra.
+From now on we work in frequency space, which ensures stationarity of the process and introduces correlations between different input points $\bx_i$ in a natural way.
+Scale invariance in $\bx$ requires that no scale (i.e.\ no frequency $\bk$) is distinguished, which is the case only for power-law spectra.

-The form of the exponent in (\ref{eta_spectrum}) has been chosen such that $\eta$ describes the regularity of the resulting process's sample paths (see following paragraph). $D$ is the number of dimensions of input space (length of vectors $\bx$ and $\bk$), and the parameters $r_d$ describe the scaling of different input dimensions.
-For the current work we assume isotropic input space, i.e.\ $r_d=1$ for all $d$.